Creative Heights

 Providing opportunities for artists and culture bearers to stretch their creative capacity, share new works and test new ideas.

-APPLICATION WINDOW: JANUARY 5 - FEBRUARY 15, 2022
+APPLICATION WINDOW: JANUARY 3 - FEBRUARY 13, 2025

 The Creative Heights initiative aims to increase Oregon’s cultural visibility and vitality while supporting unique opportunities for Oregonians to experience innovative arts and culture.
 Up to $1 million in projects will be funded annually with grants from $10,000 to $100,000 per project.

-2022 Application Cycle
+2025 Application Cycle

-The LOI application form will open January 5, 2022.
-Letters of Inquiry (LOI) must be submitted online by 11:59pm (PST) on February 15, 2022 (Tuesday).
+The LOI application form will open January 3, 2025.
+Letters of Inquiry (LOI) must be submitted online by 5:00pm (PST) on February 13, 2025 (Thursday).
 You may preview the application without logging in.

 Scope of Proposals Sought

 Creative Heights grants are for the creation and/or presentation of new and innovative performances, exhibitions, programs, and other works of art and culture.
 OCF is interested in reviewing proposals for a range of funding levels and timelines to best serve the specific needs of proposed projects.
-Project funding may be spent over a period of two years and can support any artistic or cultural expression, including visual, dance, folk & traditional arts, film/video/media, literary arts, museum exhibitions, humanities, music, theatre & performance arts, history & heritage, and multidisciplinary or emerging fields.
+Project funding may be spent over a period of two years and can support any artistic or cultural expression, including visual, dance, folk & traditional arts, film/video/media, literary arts, museum exhibitions, music, theatre & performance arts, history & heritage, and multidisciplinary or emerging fields.

 Eligibility